Purchasing a property

 Similarly, your own bank or building society may be happy to give you a mortgage, but can you be sure you’re getting the best deal or rate you could?

-This is why almost four in five home buyers in the UK use a mortgage broker to help them find the best mortgage for them.
+This is why many home buyers in the UK use a mortgage broker to help them find the best mortgage for them.
 At Capital Fortune, we have access to all lenders in the market and can even secure certain mortgage rates that aren’t available if you apply to the lender directly.

 As well as being able to search through all these deals quickly for you, we also provide fully tailored and bespoke financial advice to you.
-We’re regulated by the Financial Conduct Authority which means that we have to adhere to strict rules ensuring we give you the best possible mortgage recommendation based on your needs and circumstances and nothing else.
+We’re regulated by the Financial Conduct Authority which means that we have to adhere to strict rules ensuring we give you the most suitable mortgage recommendation based on your needs and circumstances and nothing else.

 Find out more